-HI: Use for fast wipes.

-LO: Use for slow wipes.
+- HI : Use for fast wipes. - LO : Use for slow wipes.

-INT: Use this setting for intermittent wipes or for Rainsense wipes, when Rainsense is enabled.
-For intermittent wipes, move the lever up to INT, then turn the \$\overline{\nabla}\$ band up for more frequent wipes or down for less frequent wipes.
-If Rainsense is enabled, see "Rainsense" later in this section.
+INT : For intermittent wipes, move the lever up to INT, then turn the \checkmark INT band up for more frequent wipes or down for less frequent wipes.

-If the windshield wipers are in use while driving, the exterior lamps come on automatically if the exterior lamp control is in AUTO.
-The transition time for the lamps coming on varies based on wiper speed.
-See "Lights On with Wipers" under Automatic Headlamp System \$\Display\$ 113.
+If the windshield wipers are in use for a while when driving, the exterior lamps come on automatically if the exterior lamp control is in AUTO.
+See "Wiper-Activated Headlamps" later in this section.

-OFF: Use to turn the wipers off.
+OFF : Use to turn the wipers off.

-1X: For a single wipe, briefly move the wiper lever down.
+1X : For a single wipe, briefly move the wiper lever down.
 For several wipes, hold the wiper lever down.